bluz71/bluz71.github.io/_posts/2018-12-04-fuzzy-finding-in-vim-with-fzf.md

 most Vim fuzzing finding plugins.
 It is an excellent plugin which is still actively maintained.

-I happily used CtrlP for many years.
+I used CtrlP for many years.
 I even posted how to [turbocharge the CtrlP Vim plugin](https://bluz71.github.io/2017/10/26/turbocharge-the-ctrlp-vim-plugin.html).

 So why am I not using CtrlP anymore?
 Answer, performance.